optimizely/react-sdk/README.md

 - User ID + attributes memoization
 - Render blocking until datafile is ready via a React API
 - Optimizely timeout (only block rendering up to the number of milliseconds you specify)
-- Library of React components to use with [feature flags](https://docs.developers.optimizely.com/full-stack/docs/use-feature-flags) and [A/B tests](https://docs.developers.optimizely.com/full-stack/docs/run-a-b-tests)
+- Library of React components and hooks to use with [feature flags](https://docs.developers.optimizely.com/full-stack/v4.0/docs/create-feature-flags)

 ### Compatibility